Being the capital of Arkansas, Little Rock’s always got something going on.

 4.)
 SoMa Mustache & Beard Competition

 Hosted by The Arkansas Times and The Root Café, this competition for the best facial hair is part of the SoMa (South Main Street) Mardi Gras celebration.
 Hundreds of men come to show off their stylish manes.
 You can also take in the SoMardi Gras parade, followed by live music.
-The 2020 event is set for February 22.
+The event is held every February around Mardi Gras weekend.

 Every December the Historic Arkansas Museum hosts a friendly competition to see who can make the best eggnog.
 The event includes four different categories for vendors to participate in, including; Taster’s Choice, People’s Choice, “The Egg” (Best Non-Alcoholic), and the “Not your Great, Great, Great Grandfather’s Eggnog” (Best Unconventional).